ROBBY KRIEGER'S GUITAR IN THE DOORS "RIDERS ON THE STORM"

 transition between the 1960s and 1970s in the United States.

-Beatles with "Things We Said Today" (1964) to Quicksilver Messenger
+Beatles' "Things We Said Today" (1964) to Quicksilver Messenger

-Service with the short cover of "Happy Trails" (1969).
+Service's brief cover of "Happy Trails" (1969).

-Starting with a sound suggestion decidedly far removed
+Starting with a suggestion decidedly far removed

 The element most reminiscent of "Ghost Riders In